NealST/my-system/Useful Tools and Libraries/runtime-library.md

 ## Microdiff

 https://github.com/AsyncBanana/microdiff, it's a fast, zero dependency object and array comparison library.Significantly faster than most other deep comparison libraries and has full Typescript support.

+## Pino

+https://github.com/pinojs/pino/issues, a super fast and all natural json logger for node.js